 |Subject headings are a thesaurus that provides controlled and hierarchically-organized vocabularies, which are utilised for more comprehensive literature searching.|

 |Systematic reviews||"A systematic review is a review of a clearly formulated question that uses systematic and explicit methods to identify, select, and critically appraise relevant research, and to collect and analyse data from the studies that are included in the review" -- PRISMA statement|

 UniSA Library Collection contains books, peer-reviewed journal articles, magazines, newspapers, videos and more.
 Note: not all resources in the Library Collection are peer-reviewed or scholarly.

 Searching the Library Collection allows you to quickly find items in the physical collection as well as electronic resources such as journal articles.

 Databases are library subscribed repositories that allow you to efficiently search for academic resources.
 Library databases can be multidisciplinary (Scopus) or discipline-specific (Ovid MEDLINE - a Health database).

 Searching different library databases will help you find the most current and subject-specific information, especially scholarly books and peer-reviewed journal articles.

-To find out more about how to develop a search strategy, go to Plan your search tab.
+To find out more about how to develop a search strategy, go to the Plan your search tab in this guide.